 What does it cost to use the Maker Lab?

 It is free to use our Maker Lab and the equipment provided.
 The library does reserve the right to begin charging in the future.
-To date, our Maker Lab equipment purchases have been completely grant funded; benefiting our patrons without costing them anything.

 How big is your Maker Lab?